Object Map

 Set Direct Values

-The attribute can be used when the values from the source object need to be copied into the target object.
-The values can be copied where either name of storage is the same in the source and target object or the copy needs to be done using a method (storage/ biz computed method/ object compute or local formula).
+The attribute Set Direct Values is used when the values from the source object need to be copied into the target object.
+The values can be copied either the name of storage is same in the source and target object or the values can be copied using a method (storage/ biz computed method/ object compute or local formula).

 Syntax